Snapchat/KeyDB-docs/docs/replication.md

 slave instance (the one that clients should use to connect to slaves).

-Similarly the slaves will be listed with the listening port configured into `redis.conf`, that may be different than the forwarded port in case the port is remapped.
+Similarly the slaves will be listed with the listening port configured into `keydb.conf`, that may be different than the forwarded port in case the port is remapped.

 In order to fix both issues, it is possible, since KeyDB 3.2.2, to force